Skip to main content

 Mobilizing public health action on climate change

-On November 7, 2022, the Public Health Agency of Canada (PHAC) and the BC Centre for Disease Control (BCCDC) hosted “Mobilizing for Public Health Action on Climate Change in Canada,” a roundtable conversation with Dr. Theresa Tam and climate change leaders from three communities in B.C.
-Knowledge Keeper, Sulksan, Shane Pointe welcomed the event by calling on us to lift up the hearts and minds of all Canadians to respect Mother Earth and her finite resources, reminding us of his personal motto “nutsamaht” (We are one).
+For the roundtable conversation, Knowledge Keeper, Sulksan, Shane Pointe welcomed the event by calling on us to lift up the hearts and minds of all Canadians to respect Mother Earth and her finite resources, reminding us of his personal motto “nutsamaht” (We are one).

 Over 134 participants came together to learn more about Dr Tam’s recent annual report and the potential to address the impacts of climate change through small scale community led actions.
 This report summarizes the presentation and discussion highlights.
 Watch a recording of the webinar.